fneum/import-benefits/README.md

 ## Usage of PyPSA-Eur

 PyPSA-Eur also uses the [`snakemake` workflow management tool](https://snakemake.readthedocs.io/en/stable/).

+Here, we use a derivative of PyPSA-Eur v0.13.0.

 Apart from solving the optimisation problem of a high-resolution model configuration, the workflow can be executed on a local machine.
 The preprocessing can take 1-2 hours and may require 16-24 GB of RAM.